Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 • Parallel: zero-billing deep research, or when token-dense compressed results beat full pages for your use case.

-For a broader view of the landscape, see best web search APIs for AI agents.
+For a broader view of the landscape, see best web search APIs for AI agents and the search tools for AI agents comparison that benchmarks Firecrawl, Exa, Brave, Serper, and Perplexity Sonar on latency, content quality, and pricing.

 Where to go from here